alterNERDtive/elite-scripts/README.md

-# A collection fo useful scripts around Elite Dangerous #
+# A collection of useful scripts around Elite Dangerous #

 ## edsm-getnearest.py ##